 Line a half sheet baking pan with a Silpat silicone mat or parchment paper, and have your fillings ready to go.

-Roll out the dough to your desired thickness, between ⅛- to ¼-inch thick.
-The thinner you roll the dough closer to ⅛-inch thick, the more delicate and crisp the cookies will turn out, but too thin and the dough will tear as you shape them into triangles.
-Keeping the dough closer to ¼-inch thick will yield a doughy, less delicate texture to your cookies, but can crack as you shape them.
+When the dough reaches ¼-inch thickness, you can either continue rolling out to be closer to about ⅛-inch thick (very thin) or leave it closer to ¼-inch thick.
+The thinner you roll the dough, the more delicate and crisp the cookies will turn out, but too thin and the dough will tear as you shape them into triangles.
+Keeping the dough closer to ¼-inch thick will yield a doughy, less delicate texture, but can crack as you shape them.

 Bottom line, make sure that the dough is thick enough to hold the filling without tearing or cracking during shaping.